 Rope Services Direct offer a range of hand spliced fibre rope slings with a large variety of diameters on offer to suit a range of applications.
 Our hand splicing is performed by highly skilled, fully qualified personnel with many years of experience in the wire rope industry.
-Alongside our fibre rope slings we also manufacture wire rope slings.
+Alongside our fibre rope slings we also manufacture wire rope slings and web slings.

 Types Of Fibre Rope Slings

 Splices can be formed around a thimble eye to create a firmer and stronger anchor point.
 Alternatively soft eyes and can work well with a variety of fittings such as a hook.
 We are also able to produce endless fibre rope slings where the two ends are hand spliced into each other to form a continual loop.

 Rope slings can be made from a number of materials suitable for different purposes.
 Polyester rope slings come in a range of diameters up to around 16mm.
 Polyester is a man-made fibre and is very strong, its strength will not be lost if it becomes wet.
 Polyester rope has very little stretch qualities so it will not fair well if shock loaded.
 With good ultra-violet light resistance as well as mildew, chemical and oil resistance these fibre rope slings are ideal for outdoor applications such as marine and sea-faring environments.

 Polypropylene fibre rope slings are available in diameters up to 40mm and are a man-made fibre rope.
 Poly prop rope is lightweight and flexible and has good resistance to oils, acids and chemicals.
 They do however have much less UV resistance than polyester fibre rope slings, unless a UV stabilizer is added.
 Polypropylene rope slings will not shrink and are commonly used in water based industries such as boating and water sports due to its buoyancy.